molefrog/wouter/README.md

 Read more → [Customizing the location hook](#customizing-the-location-hook).

-- **`matcher: (pattern: string, path: string) => [match: boolean, params: object]`** — a custom function used for matching the current location against the user-defined patterns like `/app/users/:id`.
-Should return a match result and an hash of extracted parameters.
-It should return `[false, null]` when there is no match.

 - **`base: string`** — an optional setting that allows to specify a base path, such as `/app`.
 All application routes will be relative to that path.
-Prefixing a route with `~` will make it absolute, bypassing the base path.
+To navigate out to an absolute path, prefix your path with an `~`.
+[See the FAQ](#are-relative-routes-and-links-supported).

+- **`parser: (path: string, loose?: boolean) => { pattern, keys }`** — a pattern parsing
+  function.
+Produces a RegExp for matching the current location against the user-defined patterns like `/app/users/:id`.
+Has the same interface as the [`parse`](https://github.com/lukeed/regexparam?tab=readme-ov-file#regexparamparseinput-regexp) function from `regexparam`.
+See [this example](#are-strict-routes-supported) that demonstrates custom parser feature.

 ## FAQ and Code Recipes